-Consent is clear, knowing and voluntary words or actions that give permission for specific sexual activity.
-Consent is active, not passive.
+Affirmative consent is not passive.
 Silence, in and of itself, cannot be interpreted as consent.
 Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.

+Consent may be revoked at any time during the sexual activity by any person engaged in the sexual activity.
 Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.